12 Secrets of Dollar Store Employees

 If they’re polite, Nate will try to accommodate them.
 Some of the nicer Hot Wheels fans even deputize themselves as de facto employees.
 “The one guy that is a frequent visitor will take the boxes I have and stock them neatly on the shelves while he looks for what he wants," Nate says.

-8. They sell pregnancy tests.
+8. Dollar stores sell pregnancy tests.
 And they’re reliable.

 If you’re wary of the accuracy of a home pregnancy test kit that costs $1, well, you probably should be.
 But according to Nate, his store stocks a reliable brand.
 “The pregnancy tests we sell are the same ones used in most hospitals,” he says.
 Most all pregnancy tests detect a hormone called human chorionic gonadotropin, or hCG, which is produced during pregnancy.
 More expensive tests can detect lower levels earlier in a pregnancy, while cheaper tests—like the ones in dollar stores—might not register a positive until a woman is a little further along.